AlexanderNyr/AuraLite-Shaders/README.md

 ## 📥 Installation

-1. Download **`AuraLite-Shaders-v0.3.0.zip`** from the [Releases](https://github.com/AlexanderNyr/AuraLite-Shaders/releases) section on the right.
+1. Download **`AuraLite-Shaders-v1.0.0.zip`** from the [Releases](https://github.com/AlexanderNyr/AuraLite-Shaders/releases) section on the right.
 2. Open your Minecraft directory (e.g. `%appdata%/.minecraft` on Windows).
 3. Place the downloaded `.zip` file inside the **`shaderpacks`** folder (Do **not** unzip it!).
 4. Launch a supported Minecraft version (**1.16.5 – 26.1.2**) using a profile with **Sodium + Iris** or **OptiFine** installed.
 5. In-game, go to **Options → Video Settings → Shader Packs**, select **AuraLite**, and click **Apply**.

-> 💡 The repository ships source folders for every release snapshot: `shaders v0.2.0/` through `shaders v0.3.0/`.
-The current version is **v0.3.0**.
+> 💡 The repository ships source folders for every release snapshot: `shaders v0.2.0/` through `shaders v1.0.0/`.
+The current source snapshot is **v1.0.0**.
 End users should grab the packaged release ZIP; developers can browse any folder directly.

 ---